 In certain situations, you must learn how to dial down your steadiness.
-This may occur when you must make split-second decisions or need to quickly recognize the best way to go about things.
+This may occur when you must make split-second decisions.
 In these cases, it is necessary to dial down your steadiness to act quickly.

 Take note of any situations in which your steadiness factor may be hampering your proficiency to accomplish your tasks and responsibilities.

 As you begin to mark areas of your life in which to dial down your steadiness factor, take note of these immediate steps that you can use to build your skills at situationally behavioral flexing or with long-term behavioral morphing.